Pebasiconcha

-Pebasiconcha immanis is an extinct species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Acavidae.
+Pebasiconcha immanis is an extinct species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Acavidae.
 The type locality of Pebasiconcha immanis is the Miocene Pebas Formation in the Colombian and Peruvian Amazonia.
+It is the only species in the genus Pebasiconcha.

 Discovery and naming

 Initially believed to belong to the genus Strophocheilus by Spix (1827), Pebasiconcha is a common fossil shell from western Amazonia.
 Fieldwork in the autumn of 1991 recovered several exceptionally large specimens, however working conditions of the time did not allow the safe transport of entire specimens, which were subsequently broken and disintegrated.
 However researchers did manage to take photographs of the complete specimens in situ.
 Later expeditions also failed to produce intact specimens, with the second visit in 1996 only recovering further shell fragments.
 During this visit researchers also discovered another well preserved specimen in a shop in Iquitos, Peru, which was however not for sale.
 While unable to purchase the fossil, photos could be taken.
 Due to this the description of Pebasiconcha was based on photographs and shell fragments.

 The generic name is derived from the Pebas Formation where the fossils have been found and the Latin word "concha" meaning shell.
 The species name immanis, meaning huge or enormous, was chosen to reflect the animals massive size.